Efesencan/BU-Cloud-Computing/README.md

 * Project Architecture:
     * ChRIS Project has 3 main components:

-        * ChRIS Backend for checking user plug-ins permission with ChRIS Store, passing input data into computing environment, and receiving results from the computing environment
+        * ChRIS Backend for passing input data into computing environment, and receiving results from the computing environment

+        * ChRIS Store for storing the descriptor JSON representation of plugins which are then requested by the user in the front end and the backend sends a request to start an instance

         * Containerized Plug-ins managed by OpenShift